Averagess/bitcollector-about/README.md

 ## Deploying an own copy of the bot
 To deploy an copy of the project, you can use Docker compose.
 - First clone both the bitcollector-server and bitcollector-bot in an empty directory
-- Then you need to make an docker-compose.yaml file at the root of both projects.
+- Then clone the docker-compose.yaml and nginx.conf files from this repository
-- Populate the docker compose file with this AND replace the values surrounded with <>
+- Replace all values surrounded with <> with your own properties
+- Run docker compose up
+- Bot and express application should now be running correctly in docker